ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/server/server_step_4.md

     params.put("title", title);
     modelRef.fire(new Action("newTask", params));

-It looks similar for other platforms.
+The API looks similar on other platforms.
-Anyway, what the server receives will look like this:
+Anyway, the server will receive JSON of this form:

     {
         "senderId": "...",